IoT-to-AI Strategy in Wastewater

 This process identified challenges and generated a series of recommendations to deliver value across devices, communications, information architecture and people.
 An iterative delivery approach has been mapped to maximise value for minimum investment.
 Furthermore an industry best-practice example was provided to benchmark against.

-A data framework for the future
+A IoT-to-AI framework for the future

 “The Data Strategy will provide a framework for the next 10 to 20 years,”